yb7984/Book-Your-Services/proposal.md

 ## 1. What goal will your website be designed to achieve?

-Customer can find service provider on the website and make appointment with them.
+- Customer can find service provider on the website and make appointment with them.

-Service providers can define the appointment slots and see all appointment information throught the dashboard and a shared google calendar with any device.
+- Service providers can define the appointment slots and see all appointment information throught the dashboard and a shared google calendar with any device.

+- Customer can book the appointment from the provider list or get a link directly from the website of providers or other resources.

+- Email notification with any update of the appointment to both customers and providers

 ## 2. What kind of users will visit your site?
 In other words, what is the demographic of your users?